Attribution of the 2008 Mumbai attacks: Investigations in Pakistan

-The Government of Pakistan initially denied that any of the attackers were Pakistani.
+The Government of Pakistan initially denied that any of the attackers were Pakistanis.
 On 6 January 2009, they admitted that "part of" the attacks were planned inside Pakistan.
 They accepted that Ajmal Amir Kasab, the only attacker captured alive, was Pakistani.

 In the months since the attacks, police in Pakistan have produced their own dossier which adds information about the Lashkar-e-Taiba network and of the involvement of specific individuals in planning and training.

 Pakistani authorities have arrested seven men linked to the Mumbai attacks, including Hammad Amin Sadiq, a homoeopathic pharmacist, who arranged bank accounts and secured supplies, and Zaki ur-Rehman Lakhvi, the chief of operations for Lashkar.
 They are searching for at least 13 other suspects.

 But their investigation has come up short of the founder of Lashkar, Hafiz Saeed, the man Indian and Western officials accuse of masterminding the attacks.
 In June 2009, a Pakistani court freed Mr. Saeed from detention, declaring it did not have enough evidence to hold him.
 He now has an international warrant out for his arrest, issued by Interpol.